6 steps to create value from Machine Learning for your business

 Step VI: Drive cultural change

 Finally, we need an organizational culture that embraces a fundamental shift from classical statistical methods to modern ML methodologies.
-This transformation is fostered by a ‘continuous learning’ culture where the team is encouraged to embrace their inner ‘geek’ and keep updating their skill-set by learning new programming languages such as R and Python, and open-source Big Data framework such as Apache Hadoop.
+This transformation is fostered by a ‘continuous learning’ culture where the team is encouraged to embrace their inner ‘geek’ and keep updating their skill-set by learning new programming languages such as R and Python, and open-source big data framework such as Apache Hadoop.
 Furthermore, executive leadership teams should promote a data-driven decision-making culture via healthy dissemination of data and knowledge across the enterprise.

-In conclusion, we are witnessing a massive tectonic shift in the business landscape with the emergence and operationalization of Machine Learning for creating more predictive models, deeper consumer insights, and better customer experience.
+In conclusion, we are witnessing a massive tectonic shift in the business landscape with the emergence and operationalization of ML for creating more predictive models, deeper consumer insights, and better customer experience.
 Creation and execution of an ML strategic roadmap is the key to unlock significant business value and help develop long-term competitive advantage for your business.